Frugal February- what it is and how did it go

 no spending on coffee to go or chai tea latte

 Instead I was drinking my coffee at home or I was going to have some at office.
 Many companies provide coffee for free to their employees nowadays.
-I also used Frugal February to fight my coffee addiction – I usually was drinking two coffees at home and two at the office – and to switch to tea and water.
+I also used Frugal February to fight my coffee addiction – I usually was drinking two coffees at home and two at the office and we just got some ergonomic desk which can adjust the height– and to switch to tea and water.

 eat up the bites